About us

 Short history, funding and people

-In its first phase, the Platform was originally funded by two research grants held by Henrik Ernstson (as PI) from The Swedish Research Council Formas.
+In its first moment, the Platform was originally funded by two research grants held by Henrik Ernstson from The Swedish Research Council Formas.
 These stretched from 2011-2017 and was given to develop more textured and in-depth understanding of environmental politics and ecosystem change in highly unequal cities with in-depth studies in Cape Town and New Orleans.
 The grants were “Ways of Knowing Urban Ecologies” (WOK-UE, PI: H Ernstson, Dnr: 250-2010-1372), and “Socioecological Movements in Urbanized Ecosystems” (MOVE, Dnr: 211-2011-1519; PI: H Ernstson).

 Major contributions to The Platform came from Joshua Lewis and Marnie Graham, then PhD students and with case studies in New Orleans and Cape Town respectively, but also Jane Battersby, who went on to develop food security work in African cities based on WOK-UE, and environmental historian Sverker Sörlin.
 The network around these two projects also included environmental historian Anna Storm, ecologists Wayne Zipperer and Pippin Anderson, and sociologists Mario Diani and Lorien Jasny.